Uncertainty Calibration of Multi-Label Bird Sound Classifiers: Background

 \paragraph{Definitions.} We distinguish \emph{predictive uncertainty} from \emph{calibration}.
 Uncertainty quantifies how unsure a model is about its prediction for an input $x$.
 In classification, this is reflected by the confidence score or in the spread or sharpness (entropy) of the predictive probability distribution $\hat{\mathbf p}(x)$.
 Calibration measures whether these stated probabilities correspond to empirical frequencies.
 A perfectly calibrated predictor satisfies, for each class $c$, $\Pr\big(Y_c=1\mid \hat p_c = p\big)=p$ for all $p\in[0,1]$.

-\paragraph{Types of uncertainty.} We follow the common decomposition into (i) \emph{aleatoric} uncertainty inherent in the data (e.g., noise, wind, overlapping vocalisations, distant calls) and (ii) \emph{epistemic} uncertainty due to a lack of model knowledge (e.g., rare species, novel soundscapes, or data-scarce regions)~\cite{rewickiEstimatingUncertaintyDeep2022a}.
-We focus on the latter and assume that acquiring more data is not possible.
+\paragraph{Types of uncertainty.} We follow the common decomposition into (i) \emph{aleatoric} uncertainty inherent in the data (e.g., noise, wind, overlapping vocalisations, distant calls) and (ii) \emph{epistemic} uncertainty due to a lack of model knowledge (e.g., rare species, novel soundscapes, or data-scarce regions)~\citep{rewickiEstimatingUncertaintyDeep2022a}.
+While we are primarily motivated by epistemic uncertainty, the calibration methods we employ are general-purpose post hoc techniques; we assume that acquiring more data is not possible.

 \paragraph{Reliability diagram.} A reliability diagram plots the predicted probabilities against the observed frequencies of the positive class.
 For a well-calibrated model, points should lie on the diagonal.
 The model is overconfident in a probability region if the points are positioned under the diagonal and underconfident if they are over the diagonal.